jaz303/shader.js/README.md

 ## Demo

 A very simple demo, based on Mozilla's [Getting started with WebGL](https://developer.mozilla.org/en-US/docs/Web/WebGL/Getting_started_with_WebGL), can be found in the `demo` directory.
-The commented lines therein show `shader.js` in operation.
+The commented lines therein show `shayda` in operation.

 ## TODO